 Hopefully no contractor ever intends to do anything otherwise but the bond gives the city third party assurance that it will be so.
 The bond company signs their name along with the contractor's.
 The guarantee amount is $5,000 and the bond renews every year.
 Since it isn't tied to any specific project it's basically an admission ticket to work in the City and with premiums as low as $100 a year it's probably worth the trouble.

 Specific bonds are usually tied to a contract that requires it.
 These often guarantee payments and performance of the contract.
 Prices for these vary based on experience but the obligation is usually clearly laid out in the project contract.
 Payment and Performance bonds for the city of Panama City will probably start coming up soon as they get funding to start repair projects on public facilities.
-Check the Bay County Bids website for updates on these projects and information on how to pursue them.
+Check the Bay County Bid Postings website listed below for updates on these projects and information on how to pursue them.

 A lot of municipal work requires bonds, especially the bigger projects.
 So if you are interested in bidding some work, don’t let the bond requirement turn you away.
 Prequalifications are free and, depending on the size of the contract, may have same day turnaround.
 For more on these types of bonds and how to get one, check out this recent blog post for more.